 Did you know, that you can book a ticket for you and the bike up to six months before your trip?

-On bahn.de or in the DB Navigator app to do this, click on the box "Show only connections for bicycle transport".
-This way, you can buy your bike ticket, the parking space reservation for the long-distance train, and the digital ticket in one go.
+At railroad.com or in the DB Navigator app you click on the box "Show only connections for bicycle transport".
+The bicycle symbol then tells you which travel connections still have parking spaces available.
+You can then buy your bike ticket, the parking space reservation for the long-distance train, and the digital ticket in one go.
 And if you book early, you can also take advantage of special savings prices on long-distance trains.
-On long-distance trains operated by Deutsche Bahn, you can take your bicycle on special bicycle parking spaces on all Intercity and Eurocity trains and on an increasing number of ICE trains, but you must make a reservation in advance.
+Please allow for enough time to change trains, because it takes a little more time to change platforms with a bicycle.
+On long-distance trains operated by Deutsche Bahn, you can take your bike with you on all Intercity and Eurocity trains and on more and more ICE trains in special bicycle parking spaces, but you must make a reservation in advance.

 If you are not traveling long distancebut in the local traffic of the Deutsche Bahn, then you can buy your bike day ticket online in this Ticketshopat the ticket vending machine or at the DB Reisezentrum.
 Parking spaces cannot be reserved on local trains.
 You can also find all information about taking bicycles on the train and about tickets at www.bahn.de/fahrrad.